 The Limits of Students’ Practice

-Rule 75 of the Rules pursuant to the Law Society Act, 1996 authorises appearances by students in a limited range of circumstances.
+Rule 75 of the General Rules under the Law Society Act, 1996 authorises appearances by students in a limited range of circumstances.
 A student-at-law may do any of the following under supervision of the student’s principal:

 - apply for default judgment;